Go to All Blogs | African Birding Blogs | Know Your Birds Blogs | African Birding Tours | All our birding tours

 Last updated: 24 February 2021

 The Italian renaissance artist and inventor Leonardo da Vinci is well known for his flying machines.
 Not only did he wish to fly, but he also wanted to walk on water and drew detailed sketches designing boat-like shoes for this purpose.
-I wonder: had Leonardo the chance to travel to Africa and see an African Finfoot – a bird that not only flies but walks on water too – what he would have felt?
+I wonder, had Leonardo the chance to travel to Africa and see an African Finfoot – a bird that not only flies but walks on water too – what he would have felt?
 A mixture of awe and envy, I’m sure!

 The African Finfoot, (named ‘watertrapper’ or ‘water walker’ in Afrikaans) is of the genus ‘Podica’ meaning ‘strange, lobed toes’.
 Although it may appear duck-like at first, they’re not at all related to ducks.
-Finfoots are a member of the order Gruiformes, which means ‘crane-like’ (an ancient group of birds with a rich fossil history) and are closer linked to coots, gallinules, bustards and cranes.
+Finfoots are a member of the order Gruiformes, which means ‘crane-like’ (an ancient group of birds with a rich fossil history) and are more closely linked to coots, gallinules, bustards and cranes.

 So where’s the best place to see an African Finfoot?